Thu. (mid-afternoon) 22 — Mon. 26 October 2026

 The seminar fee schedule is as follows:

-Members of the International Association for Education in Ethics receive a discount of US$ 50 (Euro 47).
+- Members of the International Association for Education in Ethics (IAEE) receive a $50 / €40 discount.

-The fee includes:
+The registration fee includes:

-• Attendance of all educational sessions
+- Attendance of all academic sessions

 Additional information